tmnestor/LayoutLM_annotation_ms/README.md

 1. Read the list of images from `data/annotation_images.csv`
 2. Generate annotation files only for those images in the `annotation_labels/` directory
 3. Create a master tracking file in `data/master.xlsx` with clickable hyperlinks
+4. Create separate annotator directories in `data/cases/` for each annotator
-4. Create individual Excel files for each case in `data/cases/` directory
+5. Generate annotator-specific Excel files for each case in the annotator's directory
-5. Create an index file (`data/cases/index.xlsx`) with links to individual case files
+6. Create an index file (`data/cases/index.xlsx`) with links to all annotator-specific case files
-6. Provide a summary of how many images were processed
+7. Provide a summary of how many images were processed

 ## Scripts